ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/14-Running_Simulations.md

 ~~~
 {: .bash}

-Add definitions of the position restraints in the topology "gromacs.top".
+Add definitions of the position restraints to the topology "gromacs.top".
 Use a text editor of your choice to insert the following lines at the end of the system1 molecule block:
 ~~~
 #ifdef ORIG_PROT_POSRES
 #include "orig_prot.itp"